b12mihai/latex-templates/README.md

 Additional note for Word conversion
 -----------------------------------

-Use the __math-basic__ project.
+Use the latex source from [math-basic](math-basic).
 It's designed to be as bare minimum as possible for conversion to be smooth by using:

 ```